kgsensei/NitroType-AutoTyper/README.md

 # NitroType Auto Typer
 ### By: kgsensei

+# :warning: IMPORTANT MESSAGE [PLEASE READ] :warning:
-### :warning: *I recommend instead of using this project you use the updated, easier-to-use version [here](https://github.com/kgsensei/NitroTypeHack2).* :warning:
+**Instead of using this version please use the new one [here](https://github.com/kgsensei/NitroTypeHack2).**

+## If you want to use this version here are the instructions:

 If you need help feel free to join my support discord server [here](https://discord.gg/U5A3QWXZKZ).